We protect your logbook application details

 6. Your bank account transactions information

-You are not required to provide us with viewing access to your bank account transaction information (Transaction History) or internet banking access details.
-You may still be allowed to apply for a loan with us if you do not provide us with this information.
-However, if you do it will help us make an informed decision about whether we can lend to you.
+Customers may still be allowed to apply for a loan with us if they do not provide us with this information.
+However, if customers do, it will help us make an early and informed decision about whether we can lend to a customer.

-You agree to provide true, accurate, current and complete information about yourself and your bank accounts (with us or third parties) and you agree to not misrepresent your identity or your account information.
-You agree to keep your bank account information up-to-date, accurate and complete.
-It is very important to note:
+- Customers agree to provide true, accurate, current and complete information about themselves and the customer’s bank accounts (with us or third parties) and customers agree to not misrepresent customer identity or customer account information.
+Customers agree to keep customer bank account information up-to-date, accurate and complete.

 - If false or inaccurate information is provided and fraud is identified, details will be passed to fraud prevention agencies.